 Unlike federal tax withholding, state tax withholding rates vary from state to state.
-There's no withholding to consider in Alaska, Florida, Nevada, South Dakota, Texas, Washington or Wyoming, as these states don't tax income.
-Likewise, state withholding doesn't come into play in New Hampshire and Tennessee, because both states tax only interest and dividend income, not salary and wages.
+There’s no withholding to consider in Alaska, Florida, Nevada, South Dakota, Tennessee, Texas, Washington or Wyoming, as these states don’t tax income.
+Likewise, state withholding doesn’t come into play in New Hampshire because it taxes interest and dividend income only, not salary and wages.

 FICA payroll tax is made up of Social Security (OASDI) and Medicare tax.
 To calculate it, multiply the employee’s gross pay for the pay period by 7.65%.
 Of this 7.65%, 6.2% is for Social Security and 1.45% is for Medicare.

 Here is the calculation for the FICA tax deduction for the salaried employee who earned the $100 bonus above: